VinceVi83/MultiRoom/README.md

 I know some application as Deezer or Spotify may offers better way (I never tried it ^^').
 In my case, there are low chance to listen my favorites artists on it, I have more change to listen on youtube..
 To do this task take me a lot of time and I don't really enjoy to sort quickly song ~10sec to  judge a song...
-Yeah I have a LOT of song and every 3 month a get a lot of new songs to listen (I won't reveal how many Go music ~~).
+Yeah I have a LOT of song and every 3 month, I download a lot of new songs to listen (I won't reveal how many Go music ~~).
 I listen a lot of Touhou doujin song.

 After to sort, create playlist, delete, I want to use as Music alarm or listen music in my house